 Memorial ring: Some companies make rings that incorporate a line of ashes layered between other materials like metal or wood.
 These can be a great memento for someone whose spouse has passed away.
 They can range in price from under $100 to upwards of $600, depending on your style.

-Cremation diamond: A few companies can actually take cremated remains and turn them into synthetic diamonds.
+Cremation diamond: A few companies can actually take cremated remains and turn them into real diamonds.
 This happens through a process that involves extreme heat and pressure.
 This differs from other cremation jewelry in that you’re not storing ashes in a vessel, as the ashes literally get transformed.
-This option is also considerably pricier than other cremation jewelry options - a quarter carat stone could set you back $1695.
-That is still much less than the cost of a traditional burial though, so it’s still a less expensive option, comparatively speaking.
+Eterneva is the leading provider of memorial diamonds, and they make it simple to customize the size, shape, color, and setting to suit your loved one's legacy.

 This is all just scratching the surface of cremation jewelry options.
 There are so many avenues to explore at a wide array of price points.